Webhooks

 • external_fiat_id (string): External fiat id for the issuance.
 This field can be null if the issuance is not initiated by a SPEI transfer.

-Example Issuance Payload
+Example MXNB Issuance Payload (via SPEI)

 {